bugbiteme/fastapi-test/README.md

 Following tutorial at https://fastapi.tiangolo.com/tutorial/

-to build and run a container:
+To build and run a container:

 ```
 podman build -t fastapi-test .